qwxkp/zoomjoiner/README.md

 # zoomjoiner
-ZoomJoiner - Custom auto-connect to lessons Made for my school If you need your links to lessons just change them or contact me in telegram: @skeden I hope you enjoy. love you all
+ZoomJoiner - Custom auto-connect to lessons Made for my school If you need your links to lessons just change them or contact me in telegram: @skeden.
+Ill help you
+I hope you enjoy. love you all

 https://qwxkp.github.io/zoomjoiner